MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions-image-analyzer.md

 > [!NOTE]
 > To enable the Image Analyzer extension, you must be an administrator.
 Make sure that you are assigned the **SUPER** user permission set.
 For more information, see [Assign Permissions to Users and Groups](ui-define-granular-permissions.md).

-1. To enable the Image Analyzer extension, do one of the following actions:
+To enable the Image Analyzer extension, take one of the following actions:

 * Open an item or contact card.
 In the notification bar, choose **Analyze Images**, and then follow the steps in the assisted setup guide.
 * Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Service Connections**, and then choose **Image Analysis Setup**.
 Choose the **Enable Image Analyzer** check box, and then complete the steps in the assisted setup guide.